 Ravenswood Studio, Inc. and ISO Design helped the curatorial and exhibit design staff overhaul the exhibit.
 “The Pioneer Zephyr is a beloved piece of transportation and Museum history that has wowed guests for generations,” stated John Llewellyn, Creative Lead at the M.S.I.
 “We are thrilled to reopen this Museum icon for guests to experience up close its beautiful design and incredible story which sets the stage for what to expect as they explore the rest of MSI.”

-The entrance to the exhibit now has an eye-catching red color scheme that matches the shame of red in the frame of the Burlington Zephyr emblem on the front of the train.
+The entrance to the exhibit now has an eye-catching red color scheme that matches the shade of red in the frame of the Burlington Zephyr emblem on the front of the train.
 [I believe this should draw attention to the train, which is helpful because – and this is crazy – but even though it is a whole train, there are people who miss the train being in the Entry Hall or forget about it being there and are shocked to see it when they must face it as they leave, whether they descend to the Entry Hall floor via stairs or escalator or elevator.]
 The red color scheme continues with shelves that support historic photographs on both sides of the train, the ramp on the starboard side of the train, and the stairs that lead up the platform.

 The Zephyr’s exhibit space used to be well-illuminated space that was three stories tall and visitors who parked in the underground garage were able to look down on the train through large windows.
 The exhibit hall is now one story tall, and visitors are no longer able to look down on the train from within the garage.
 Now, the exhibit hall is a dark space with dramatic lighting that lends it a romantic atmosphere.